-With the full legalization of recreational cannabis just months away, Canada’s real-estate industry is calling for a moratorium on growing recreational weed at home, warning that allowing cultivation of up to four marijuana plants per household could undermine property values and further crimp the rental market.
+Only a few months ago, the Canadian Real Estate Association (CREA) also called for a moratorium on growing recreational weed at home, warning that it could undermine property values, effect home prices, and further crimp the rental market.

 The CREA argued that even the seemingly small number of plants allowed under Bill C-45 could still produce as much as five kilograms of cannabis a year.

-“We’ve heard from homeowners and tenants across the country who are worried about living beside grow-ops,” CREA president Barb Saukkau said to a recent Senate committee hearing in Ottawa.
+“We’ve heard from homeowners and tenants across the country who are worried about living beside grow-ops,” CREA president Barb Saukkau said during a Senate committee hearing in Ottawa.
 “What does this do to their home value?”
 “Will this increase their rent?
 How safe will their kids be?
 Will their quality of life diminish because of the prevalence of drugs in their neighbourhood?”

-The association cited the threats of fire and crime as reasons to amend the new legislation.
+At the Senate meeting, the CREA cited the threats of fire and crime as reasons to amend the new legislation.
 It also mentioned the possibility of mould, spores, and pesticides in the home, which can affect air quality and health particularly in multi-unit dwellings that share air circulation.

 Landlords across the country are scrambling to address the risk of tenants growing plants in their apartments, CREA CEO Michael Bourque told the committee, with some converting units to condominiums, which allows them to more easily impose stricter regulations on home growing.
 However, this could push out low-income tenants and burden already-constrained rental markets in the country’s big cities, he warned.

 Several condo boards in Ontario have already implemented tough bans on pot cultivation to avoid some of the pitfalls that come from cultivation in a shared space.
 While mould and moisture damage are primary concerns, the heavy duty lighting required to grow pot can notably increase hydro usage.
 If utilities are included in a building’s maintenance fees, tenants and owners can see electricity costs increase.